 This panel is centered around themes raised in Professor Libby Adler’s thought-provoking recent book, Gay Priori (Duke University Press 2018), bringing together academics and practitioners to engage in a conversation about future directions of LGBTQ law reform.
 In her book, Adler explores the tension between focusing advocacy on a limited set of legal issues, affecting core constituencies of the movement, and broadening the scope of legal reform while encompassing marginalized communities.
 She offers a critique of mainstream LGBTQ legal agendas and suggests a redistributive approach to expand the law reform agenda.
 The panel will engage with Adler’s critique and suggestions and explore avenues of legal reform.
 Moderated by Claudia Haupt.

 Location: Franklin 8

-Speakers: Libby Adler (Northeastern University); Aziza Ahmed (Northeastern University School of Law); Mary Anne Case (Professor of Law at the University of Chicago); Lee Carpenter (Temple Law School); Claudia Haupt (Northeastern University School of Law); Chase Strangio (The ACLU’s LGBT & HIV Project)
+Speakers: Libby Adler (Northeastern University); Aziza Ahmed (Northeastern University School of Law); Mary Anne Case (University of Chicago Law School); Lee Carpenter (Temple University Beasley School of Law); Claudia Haupt (Northeastern University School of Law); Chase Strangio (American Civil Liberties Union - LGBT & HIV Project)

 CLE Materials I II